Grounded in research. Shaped by experience.

 A Tailored approach: how does it work?

-TailoredPractice builds on what participants already know and do effectively and model effective teaching practice as part of how we deliver training.
+TailoredPractice builds on what participants already know and do effectively and models effective teaching practice as part of how we deliver training.

 What are you already doing?